mrseanryan/in_definite/README.md

 ## Devations from the original `indefinite`

 - Is always case sensitive.
-So, an word like THIS will be considered an acronymn.
+So, a word like THIS will be always considered to be an acronymn.
+- Handles adverbs with '-ly' in a *generic* manner.
+Example: "a ubiquitously"